Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Class B misdemeanor to use device (including drone) to observe, record, or broadcast events in private place without consent.
-Carve-out: not a violation if device is drone operated for legitimate commercial or educational purposes consistent with FAA rules and any capture is solely incidental to lawful use.
+Makes it unlawful to use any device (including drones) to observe, record, or broadcast events in a private place without consent.
+Commercial or educational drones operated consistent with FAA rules are exempt if any incidental capture is solely incidental to lawful use.
+Recodified in 2025 from former Utah Code 76-9-402.

 View source